Package Audit (C4B)

 How do I take advantage of this feature?

 You must have a Business edition of Chocolatey.
 Business editions are great for organizations that need to manage the total software management lifecycle.

 Once you have Chocolatey for Business properly set up, any installations or upgrades performed will be automatically audited.
 All existing installs will not have audit information, so we recommend the first thing you install after Chocolatey is chocolatey.extension v1.12.0+.

 How does it work?

 It just works.
 When you install/upgrade packages, the auditing information is automatically tracked.
 To see the information, you simply call

-choco list -lo --audit and if you want to see it in machine parseable format, add
+choco list -lo --audit in Chocolatey CLI v1.x) and if you want to see it in machine parseable format, add

 -r to the end of the command.